The King who stirred up the Antichrist

 but shall come peaceably and seize the kingdom by intrigue – as described above.

-with the force of a flood they shall be swept away – verses 22 to 24, are a summary of the attacks, and politics of Antiochus Epiphanes against Egypt, who wins “with a small number” in comparison to the ” very great and mighty army” of the King of the South, that is described in verse 25.
-Antiochus succeeds by deception, and the poor advisors of the King of the South.
-Antiochus will prevail, “only for a time.”
+with the force of a flood they shall be swept away – verses 22 to 24, describe the first victory of Antiochus IV Epiphanes over Egypt.
+He wins “with a small number” in comparison to the ” very great and mighty army” of the King of the South, described in verse 25.
+Antiochus succeeds by deception.

-After Rome attacked Greece in 171 BC, Antiochus made his attack on Egypt, in 170 BC.
-Antiochus conquered Egypt “with a flood”, and made Ptolemy IV his “co-ruler,” and then returned to Syria.
-Some say that Antiochus made Ptolemy a kind a “puppet ruler” to avoid pressure from Rome.
+After Rome attacked Greece in 171 BC, Antiochus made his attack on Egypt, in 170 BC, and Antiochus conquered Egypt “with a flood.”

 and after a league is made with him he shall act deceitfully – after joining with Satan, “the Prince of the Covenant.”